Cup noodle: History

 Instant noodles were originally invented in 1958 by Momofuku Ando, the founder of Nissin Foods.
-Ando recognized that the traditional bowls used to package instant noodles in Asia were not common in the US, so he designed the paper cup format to make the product more convenient for American consumers.
+Ando recognized that the bowls used to package instant noodles in Asia were not common in the US, so he designed the paper cup format to make the product more convenient for American consumers.

 In 1971, Nissin Foods introduced Nissin Cup Noodles, a cup noodle to which boiling water is added to cook the noodles.
 A further innovation added dried vegetables to the cup, creating a complete instant soup dish.
 Both Cup Noodle and Cup Noodles are registered trademarks of Nissin Foods.
 The three original Cup O' Noodles flavors were beef, chicken, and shrimp, with pork flavor added in 1976.

 Today, Cup Noodles is sold in over 100 countries worldwide, with the cumulative global sales exceeding 50 billion servings as of 2021.
 The brand's success has led to the creation of a Cup Noodle Museum in Yokohama, Japan, which showcases the history and innovation behind the product.